mindhuntr/dark-send/README.md

 dark-send --daemonize
 ```

-Once the config file is generated, it is more robust to create a systemd-unit file that automatically executes daemon once the system is up
+Once the config file is generated, it is more robust to create a systemd-unit file that automatically executes the daemon once the system is up

 ```